 Question: Do we in Indiana have to get our homeschool days in between July 1 and June 30?

 Under Indiana law, the term “school year” does mean the period “beginning after June 30 of each year” and “ending before July 1 of the following year.”
 See Indiana code 20-18-2-17.
 Indiana Code 20-33-2-5 requires that every child who is compulsory attendance age “shall attend school each year for the number of days public schools are in session… in the school corporation in which the student is enrolled in Indiana.”
 Additionally, Indiana Code 20-30-2-3 states that “For each school year, a school corporation shall conduct at least one hundred eighty (180) student instructional days.”

-Question: What would happen if a student was not able to finish the 180 days due to serious illness in the family, or for some other reason?
+Question: What would happen if a student was not able to finish the days of instruction required due to serious illness in the family, or for some other reason?

 Sometimes parents are confused with the fact that their child has not completed all of the material for a particular grade (i.e. 11th grade).
-Since they intend on finishing 11th grade in the next school year (beginning July 1, 2016) and then moving on to 12th grade they are worried that they will not be able to “catch up” and finish all of 12 grade before June 30, 2017.
-If they are not able to catch up then they would simply extend their child’s 12th grade year into the next school year (i.e. 2017-2018) and graduate their child sometime in that school year.
-This could be treated as a 5th year senior.
+Since they intend on finishing 11th grade in the next school year (beginning July 1, 2021) and then moving on to 12th grade they are worried that they will not be able to “catch up” and finish all of 12 grade before June 30, 2022.
+If they are not able to catch up then they would simply extend their child’s 12th-grade year into the next school year (i.e. 2022-2023) and graduate their child sometime in that school year.
+This could be treated as a 5th-year senior.

-*Visit HSLDA’s website for more information about compulsory school attendance age.
+*Visit HSLDA’s website for more information about the compulsory school attendance age.